 The user can repeat this process and upload the choices made in this phase by navigating to the Main Menu and selecting File > Update Location/Suitability Analysis (SOS).

 Once the process is complete, the user can click the “OK” button to return to the standard DPSIR window.
 At this stage, the user can upload a Catalogue of DPSIR Indicators and/or a Catalogue of Response Measures.
+Once the Concept phase is completed, the user should see a DPSIR window similar to the one in Figure 16.
 To proceed to the Design Phase and access the Analysis Matrix, the user must click the “Design” button in the Tab Bar.
-Detailed instructions for advancing to the Design Phase in the SOS case are provided in Chapter 4.
+Detailed instructions for advancing to the Design Phase in the SOS case are provided in the following chapter.